uiua-lang/uiua/readme.md

 - If not, you will need to install via Cargo.
 This requires [Rust](https://www.rust-lang.org/tools/install) (>=1.75) to be installed.

-  You can install with:
+  You can install with one of the following commands:
   ```
+  cargo install uiua -F full # Installs all features
-  cargo install uiua
+  cargo install uiua         # No audio, webcam, or window features
   ```
   On Linux, you may need to install some dependencies first:
   ```